hoodiehq/hoodie/CONTRIBUTING.md

 ### Reviewing changes

 1. Check that a change is within the scope and philosophy of the component.
-2. Check that a change has any necessary tests and a well formed, descriptive commit message.
+2. Check that a change has any necessary tests.
+3. Check that a change has any necessary documentation.
+4. If there is anything you don’t like, leave a comment below the respective lines and submit a "Request changes" review.
+Repeat until everything has been addressed.
+5. If you are not sure about something, mention `@hoodie/maintainers` or specific people for help in a comment.
+6. If there is only a tiny change left before you can merge it and you think it’s best to fix it yourself, you can directly commit to the author’s fork.
+   Leave a comment about it so the author and others will know.
+7. Once everything looks good, add an "Approve" review.
+Don’t forget to say something nice 👏🐶💖✨
+8. If the commit messages follow [our conventions](@commit-message-conventions)

+   1. If there is a breaking change, make sure that `BREAKING CHANGE:` with _exactly_ that spelling (incl. the ":") is in body of the according commit message.
+This is _very important_, better look twice :)
+   2. Make sure there are `fix: ...` or `feat: ...` commits depending on wether a bug was fixed or a feature was added. **Gotcha:** look for spaces before the prefixes of ` fix:` and ` feat:`, these get ignored by semantic-release.
-3. Checkout the change and test it locally.
+   3. Use the "Rebase and merge" button to merge the pull request.
-4. If the change is good, and authored by someone who cannot commit to `master`, please try to avoid using GitHub's merge button.
-Apply the change to `master` locally (feel free to amend any minor problems in the author's original commit if necessary).
-5. If the change is good, and authored by another maintainer/collaborator, give them a "+1" comment and let them handle the merge.
+   4. Done!
+You are awesome!
+Thanks so much for your help 🤗

+9. If the commit messages _do not_ follow our conventions

+   1. Use the "squash and merge" button to clean up the commits and merge at the same time: ✨🎩
+   2. Is there a breaking change?
+Describe it in the commit body.
+Start with _exactly_ `BREAKING CHANGE:` followed by an empty line.
+For the commit
+      subject:
+   3. Was a new feature added?
+Use `feat: ...` prefix in the commit subject
+   4. Was a bug fixed?
+Use `fix: ...` in the commit subject

-The process for merging looks like this:
+Sometimes there might be a good reason to merge changes locally.
+The process looks like this:

+### Reviewing and merging changes locally

 ```
 git checkout master # or the main branch configured on github